 But I am NOT encouraging you to stop using whatever meds you’re currently on.
 Without consulting with your doctor first.
 I am encouraging you to learn about and possibly try safer alternatives that often do the job just as well.

 CAUTION: many nootropic supplements are contraindicated with prescription SSRIs, MAOIs, tricyclics, and others that work on the same neurotransmitter system.
 Combining any of these ‘natural’ nootropic supplements with the wrong drug can do serious harm.
 Including ending your life.
 Please, please read the Side Effects section of each nootropic review here on Nootropics Expert®.
 And if in doubt please ask me and consult with your doctor before trying a nootropic if you are using any of these prescription meds.

 Nearly all of us experience stressful events.
 And while not every one of us who faces stress develops depressive disorder.
 Stress however often does play an important role in depression.

 Depending on how sensitive you are to stress, along with messed up neurochemistry and even genetics.
 A perfect storm of any or all of these influencing factors can lead to depression.

 So, please read my extended article on “Best Nootropics for Anxiety” which includes several nootropic supplements that may help you deal with and conquer stress.

 Recommended Nootropics for Depression

 If you are currently being treated for depression.
 Or suspect you may be dealing with undiagnosed depression.
 And are looking for a more natural, safer way to treat your symptoms.
-Nootropics could be the answer.
+Nootropics may be the answer.

 Researchers conducted a survey of more than 3,000 women in the USA to find out how many turned to alternative medicine for depression.
 Of the 220 women who said they had been officially diagnosed with depression, 54% said they used alternative medicine to treat their symptoms.[ii]